Rational emotive behavior therapy (REBT): definition, application, and effectivity

 9. Sleep problems

-Six to eight sessions are necessary for most people to experience the positive influence of REBT on their sleeping patterns.
-Of course, everyone’s different so the duration of the therapy may vary.
+Yet another benefit of REBT is that it manages conditions such as depression and anxiety, both of which further contribute to insomnia.Six to eight sessions are necessary for most people to experience the positive influence of REBT on their sleeping patterns.
+However, every person is different so the duration of the therapy still varies.

 What is the process of Rational emotive behavior therapy?

-The first four weeks represent the initial phase when patients usually have two sessions weekly.
-The first session is introductory.
-At his point, the therapist sets a clinical diagnosis and performs an assessment as well as general clinical conceptualization.
 They focus on building a therapeutic relationship based on empathy, collaboration, and unconditional acceptance of a patient as a person.
 The therapist, together with the patient, creates a problem list.
 Sessions two through eight are reserved for tackling each problem from the list based on ABC(DEF) principles mentioned at the beginning of this post.

 The final phase of REBT occurs during weeks nine through twelve.
 Patients attend one session per week.
 The main objective of this phase is to prepare patients for becoming their own therapists.
-By the end of the treatment, patients should be able to identify irrational thoughts, challenge, and change them on their own.
-During this phase, therapists also discuss dependency problems, relapse prevention, or other aspects of their mental health disorder.
+By the end of the treatment, patients must be able to identify irrational thoughts, challenge, and change them on their own.
+During this phase, therapists additionally discuss dependency problems, relapse prevention, or other aspects of their mental health disorder.

 How many sessions are required for REBT?